 In February 2006, Mike Fowler came to Guam to coach a seminar at Enson Enoe’s Purebred Gym.
 He ended up moving to the island for a good a few weeks after that first meeting, coaching, and living full time in Guam for the most part of 3 years.
 There he met fellow grappler Tracey Goodell, the two became a couple and eventually moved to Hawaii in 2011 where Fowler stayed up until 2013.

-In March 2012 shocking news was disclosed stating that Mike Fowler was training with the renowned Atos Jiu-Jitsu camp, leaving his old team of Lloyd Irvin in very public, and less than amicable terms.
+In March 2012 surprising news were disclosed stating that Mike Fowler was training with the renowned Atos Jiu-Jitsu camp, leaving his old team of Lloyd Irvin on public, and less than amicable terms.
+He would later return to Hawaii, where he opened his own academy.

 In 2013 I found out I wasn’t the father of my child and he was taken from me, never seen again.
 I had every thought from suicide to fighting in court to try and be in his life.